 Finding Opportunities - Big & Small

 Please see the Contracting Opportunities page to find open solicitations to submit bids or proposals.
 For an overview of how various South Carolina public entities provide notice of their public contracts, please see our Public Notice Overview.

-Often, procurements with a value less than $10,000 are not formally advertised or posted to the internet.
+Often, procurements with a value less than three quote thresholds are not formally advertised or posted to the internet.
 To find these opportunities, vendors may wish to contact each agency's procurement office directly and ask to be added to their bid list.

 Who Can Sign the Contract

 When doing business with the government, finding the right person - the person who has actual authority to bind the government - is crucial because only someone with actual authority can spend public dollars or sign a contract for the government.
 When you deal with a procurement officer in the State's central procurement operation, you are dealing with someone that has authority to execute contracts for a covered agency.
 When you deal with staff at an agency, you must be sure that the person signing your contract has the authority to do so.
 To determine if a procurement is within an agency's authority, check our Certified Agency Listing.
 To determine if you are working with authorized agency staff, contact the agency's procurement office, which you can find with one of our directories.
 For additional information, see our overview of agency certification.

 Minority business enterprises (MBEs) can learn about resources and assistance by visiting South Carolina's Small and Minority Business Contracting and Certification web site.
 SMBCC maintains a Directory of certified MBEs on its website.